 Consortium Member of the Month

-Our consortium member of the month for the month of September goes to Min Lu from Project 3 at Mount Sinai Health System!
+Our consortium member of the month for the month of November goes to Claire Borron from Core A at Mount Sinai Health System!

 Nominated by: Dr. Ronald Hoffman